MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-04-12-Salesforce-Work.md

 title: Salesforce Migration
 status: active
 type: Project
 summary: Customer Synchronization Bug.
-We should have the resolution completed this week.
+No progress made this week.
+We should discuss again early next week to follow up on the last email I sent.
-updated: 2016-04-22 9:25:00
+updated: 2016-04-29 9:25:00
 ---

 The logic to extract customers was originally looking only for customers that had traded alread.
 This was partly due to the calculation of a Trade First Date field.